Saddle point preconditioners for weak-constraint 4D-Var: Numerical experiments

-Figure \ref{fig:LorenzIter} shows how the number of iterations and wallclock time required for convergence change with the choice of $\widehat{\bfL}$ and $\widehat{\bfR}$ for $\mathbfcal{P}_I$ as $k$ increases.
-We see a clear benefit of including model information in terms of a reduction in iterations, even for small values of $k$.
+{The right panel of} Figure \ref{fig:LorenzDiag} shows how the number of iterations required for convergence changes with the choice of $\widehat{\bfL}$ and $\widehat{\bfR}$ within $\mathbfcal{P}_I$ as $k$ increases.
+We see a clear benefit of including model information in terms of a reduction in iterations.
 Increasing $k$ leads to a reduction in the number of iterations required for convergence when using $\bfL_M$ for all choices of $\widehat{\bfR}$, unlike when using $\mathbfcal{P}_D$.
-The benefit of using an improved estimate of $\widehat{\bfR}$ is even more stark, with any choice of correlated $\widehat{\bfR}$ and $\bfL_0$ leading to fewer iterations than $\bfR_{diag}$ even when using $\widehat{\bfL} \equiv \bfL$.
-Wallclock time results are qualitatively similar to those obtained for $\mathbfcal{P}_D$. {{Table~\ref{tab:Lorenz96IC} shows the total number of matrix--vector products required to reach convergence for the inexact constraint preconditioner {\rev{for $\bfR_{diag}$ and $\bfR_{block}$.
+The benefit of using an improved estimate of $\widehat{\bfR}$ is even more stark, with any choice of correlated $\widehat{\bfR}$ and $\bfL_0$ leading to fewer iterations than $\bfR_{diag}$ even when using $\widehat{\bfL} \equiv \bfL$. {Again, the lines for the correlated choices of $\widehat{\bfR}$ ($\bfR_{block}$, $\bfR_{RR}$, and $\bfR_{ME}$) lie almost directly on top of the line for $\bfR$.} {{Table~\ref{tab:Lorenz96IC} shows the total number of matrix--vector products required to reach convergence for the inexact constraint preconditioner {\rev{for $\bfR_{diag}$ and $\bfR_{block}$.
 Results using $\bfR_{RR}$ and $\bfR_{ME}$ are similar to those with $\bfR_{block}$}}.
 In this case, using $\bfR_{block}$ leads to a large reduction in the number of matrix--vector products for all components.
-Increasing $k$ can lead to increases in the number of model matrix--vector evaluations, but leads to decreases in the total number of matrix--vector products. }} We recall that $\bfR_{block}$ has additional parallelisability that is not exploited in these serial experiments.
-For a larger problem with a parallel implementation we expect $\bfR_{block}$ to be even more beneficial in terms of wallclock time.
+Increasing $k$ can lead to increases in the number of model matrix--vector evaluations, but leads to decreases in the total number of matrix--vector products. }}